systemslab/popper-paper/paper/paper.md

 statistical reproducibility method is gaining popularity, e.g.
 [@hoefler_scientific_2015].

-Current practices in the Systems Research community don't include either controlled or statistical reproducibility experiments.
+Current practices in the systems research community don't include either controlled or statistical reproducibility experiments.
 Instead, people run several executions (usually 10) on the same machine and report averages.
-Our research focuses in looking at the challenges of providing controlled environments by leveraging OS-level virtualization. [@jimenez_characterizing_2016] reports some preliminary work.
 Our convention can be used to either of these two approaches.

 ## Controlled Experiments become Practical